laashub/kudo/keps/0022-diagnostics-bundle.md

 - **description**: The human-readable name of the file.
 - **name**: The machine-readable name of the file.
 This is used for both references (if needed in the future) and filenames.
-Extension is OPTIONAL, but may be useful for inferring mime types.
+Extension is OPTIONAL, but may be useful for inferring MIME types.
 - **kind**: The kind of bundle item.
 - **spec**: The attributes of a particular kind.
 This is different for every kind.